News | Blog Archive | PhD Student Blog – In search of polecats1st February 2017

 “Why are you researching the poll tax?” is just one of the questions that I have been asked when explaining what I do.
 Or a more usual first question is: “oh, pole cats.
 Is that like a wild cat… actually, what are they again?”

 It is testimony to the elusive nature of the polecat that one of our country’s charismatic mammals remains a mystery to so many.
 The polecat (Mustela putorius) is a medium-sized carnivore in the mustelid family and the genetic ancestor to the domestic ferret.
 They have a dark coat with a lighter under fur and a distinctive bandit-like white face mask.
 Adults range between 850g and 2kg in weight and are usually active between dusk and dawn.
 In the past they were notorious for their pungent defensive stink, which they release when threatened.
 Once extremely common across Britain, polecats were almost eradicated during the 19th Century.
-The Vincent Wildlife Trust has been tracking the changes in their distribution since the 1990s and their most recent survey has found that polecats have now recolonised almost the whole of England and Wales.
+The Vincent Wildlife Trust has been tracking the changes in their distribution since the 1990s and its most recent survey has found that polecats have now recolonised almost the whole of England and Wales.
 In a time when conservation success stories are thin on the ground, polecats have been making a quiet comeback with relatively little human intervention.

 “If they’re back, why do you need to study them?” is often what follows.
 It is a good question, and one that just over a year into my PhD, I now feel more qualified to answer.
 Considerable effort has gone into understanding more about these charismatic critters in the last 30 years, but there are still gaps in our knowledge regarding threats to their survival today.
 We know that there are a variety of anthropogenic hazards that they may experience – ranging from roads to exposure to rodenticides – but we don’t know how they interact with them, or which they are more likely to encounter based on their behaviour.
 As a returning predator, polecats may provide insight into the realities of living with another carnivore in modern times, which is important given the recovery of other mustelids such as the pine marten and the current interest in rewilding.
 Understanding more about their successful recolonisation may provide lessons for conservationists seeking to re-establish other species.
 And, from a personal point of view, there is something delightful about researching an animal that is charismatic, aromatic (!) and yet so secretive.
 It means that every hard earned scrap of information feels like it is worth double